aidenhuynh/CS_Swag/_posts/2023-04-05-computers_networks.md

     - Bandwidth is usually measured in bits per second

 - Complete Vocabulary Matching Activity.
 Incorporate this into your learnings from year.
 To analyze measure path and latency use `traceroute` and `ping` commands from Linux Terminal.
-    - Path
+    - Path: Sequence of connected computing devices that begins at sender and ends at receiver
-    - Route
+    - Route: The process of finding a path between sender and receiver
-    - Computer System
+    - Computer System: A group of computing devices and programs working together
-    - Computer Device
+    - Computer Device: A physical artifact that can run programs
-    - Bandwidth
+    - Bandwidth: The maximum amount of data that can be sent within a certain time frame
-    - Computer Network
+    - Computer Network: A group of interconnected computing devices capable of sending and receiving data between each other

 > Watch/review College Board Daily Video 4.1.2

 - Essential Knowledge
-    - The internet is a computer network consisting of interconnected networks that use standardized, open (nonproprierary) communication protocols.
+    - The internet is a computer network consisting of interconnected networks that use standardized, open (nonproprietary) communication protocols.
     - Access to the internet depends on the ability to connect a computing device to an internet connected device.
     - A protocol is an agreed-upon set of rules that specify the behavior of a system.
     - The protocols used in the internet are open, which allows users to easily connect additional computing devices to the internet.